Alfresco/acs-deployment/docs/helm-deployment-aws_cloud.md

 #### Restrict k8s Master(s) Outbound traffic

 By default, `kops` will allow all Outbound traffic from Master nodes Security Group to everywhere.
-This can be restricted too by allowing explicit Outbound to be equal to Inbound.
+This can be restricted too by allowing explicit Outbound to be same as Inbound.

 <details><summary>
 Below is an example of how to modify Master SG Outbound traffic with the AWS Cli.</summary>